 Hard Rain Falling, Don Carpenter

 I love the denseness of Carpenter’s writing in this book.
 He made me become fascinated with the different kinds of billard games played in a poolhall, which is quite a feat.
 The main character for most of the book, Jack Levitt, is a hoodlum, little more than an animal really.
 But when you find out why he’s this way you start to feel for him.
 The prison scenes are great: intimate, desperate, and moving.
 I read a negative review of the book on Goodreads where the reviewer said the book was way too much of downer, with no redemption in the end, but I don’t agree.
-True, there was no „real“ redemption, but by the end of the book Levitt is a person; a sad person and a failure, but also someone who has experienced fleeting moments of love.
-Maybe not much, but considering his story, it’s actually quite an accomplishment.
+True, there was no „real“ redemption, but by the end of the book Levitt is a person.
+Not a great person, and definitely a failure, but someone who also experienced fleeting moments of love.

 The Handmaid’s Tale, Margaret Atwood